Montana, Bulgaria

 Montana (Монтана [monˈtanɐ]) is a town in northwestern Bulgaria.
-It is the administrative centre of the Montana Province.
-On the 2021 census, it had a population of 36,455.
+It is the administrative centre of Montana Province.
+In the 2021 census, it had a population of 36,455.

 Names

+There had been a nearby Thracian settlement, on top of which the Romans set up a military camp, Castra ad Montanesium.
 When the town was first settled by Slavs it was known as Kutlovitsa; later in Ottoman Turkish as Kutlofça.
 The town was renamed Ferdinand in 1890, receiving the benevolence of Bulgarian Knyaz Ferdinand and town status.
 On 1 March 1945, by a decree of the government, the communist authorities changed the town's name to Mihaylovgrad after the Communist Party activist Hristo Mihaylov (died 1944), a leader of the 1923 September Uprising in the region.
-In 1993, after a presidential decree, the town received the name Montana, inspired by the name of the nearby Roman settlement, setting up a military camp, Castra ad Montanesium, on top of existing Thracian settlement.
+In 1993, after a presidential decree, the town received the name Montana, inspired by the name of the nearby Roman settlement.

 Geography

 Montana is situated on the river Ogosta, north of Stara Planina, surrounded on the south and east by uplands.

 The climate is temperate continental, with a cold winter and hot summer.
 The average temperature is -1.5 °C in January and 25 °C in July.
 In the last 15–20 years, temperatures reaching up to 35 to 40 C in the summer are not uncommon.